debianmaster/openshift-examples/altering/README.md

 ## WIP
+### Deploying prometheus
+> In `kube-system` namespace look for prometheus template from catalog and deploy.

-> Alert via slack when total number of pods inside openshift > 15 across all namespaces
+### Alert via slack when total number of pods inside openshift > 15 across all namespaces
+> modify configmaps as followd in `kube-system` namesapce after prometheus is deployed from step above.

 > alertmanager.yml
 ```yaml
 global: